-Two seriously injured in gas explosion

 Nottingham gas explosion: Two seriously injured

-Two men have been taken to hospital with serious injuries after a gas explosion at an industrial estate in Nottingham.
+Two men have been taken to hospital with serious injuries after a gas explosion at an industrial estate.

-Emergency services were called to Colwick Industrial Estate shortly after 10:00 BST.
+Emergency services were called to Bio Dynamic, in Colwick, Nottingham, shortly after 10:00 BST.

-The fire service said there had been a gas explosion and a "tanker had collapsed" but there was no fire.
+The fire service said there had been a gas explosion and a tank had collapsed but there was no fire.

-Witnesses told the BBC the blast was heard coming from BioDynamic, which converts food waste into energy.
+The company, which converts food waste into energy, said the "accident was not as a result of any failure in the normal operation of our plant".

-Paul Allen, who was delivering to the site when it happened, said: "We heard a boom and apparently, well from what I can see anyway, a 30ft tank which was holding gas has exploded and is now laying across the road.
+Paul Allen, who was delivering to the site when it happened, told the BBC: "We heard a boom and apparently, well from what I can see anyway, a 30ft tank which was holding gas has exploded and is now laying across the road.

 "Apparently, from eyewitnesses, it lifted it about 10ft off the floor.